MoleheNtoatsabone/Sales-Data-Analysis-/README.md

 - **Python** (`pandas`, `matplotlib`, `seaborn`) for visualization.
 - **Excel** for dataset storage and manipulation.

+##   📊 Results/Output
+-  results 1 : The best-selling products
+-  results 2 : Monthly Revenue Trends
+-  results 3 : Top Customer Regions by Sales

+  - Python_output : The best-selling products

 ## 👤 About Me
-I am an **Aspiring Data Analyst** with certifications in **Power BI, SAS, and Data Science & Visualization with Python**.
+I am an **Aspiring Data Analyst** with certifications in **Power BI, SQL, and Data Science & Visualization with Python**.
 Connect with me on [LinkedIn](https://www.linkedin.com/in/molehe-joseph-ntoatsabone/)!